 On April 20, 2010, the Macondo well (operated by BP p.l.c. and drilled by Transocean Ltd) in the GOM experienced a blowout and immediately began flowing oil into the GOM ("the Macondo incident").
 Efforts to permanently plug and abandon the well and contain the spill were successfully completed in September 2010.
 In the near-term aftermath of the Macondo incident, on May 30, 2010, the U.S. government imposed a six-month moratorium on certain drilling activities in water deeper than 500 feet in the GOM and subsequently implemented enhanced safety requirements applicable to all drilling operations in the GOM, including operations in water shallower than 500 feet.
 On October 12, 2010, the U.S. government lifted the moratorium subject to compliance with enhanced safety requirements including those set forth in Notices to Lessees ("NTL") 2010-N05 and 2010-N06, both of which were implemented during the drilling ban.
 Currently, all operations in the GOM are required to comply with the Interim Final Rule to Enhance Safety Measures for Energy Development on the Outer Continental Shelf (Drilling Safety Rule) and the Workplace Safety Rule on Safety and Environmental Management Systems, both of which were issued on September 30, 2010, as well as NTL 2010-N10 (known as the Compliance and Review NTL).
 Diamond Offshore continues to evaluate these new measures to ensure that its rigs and equipment are in full compliance, where applicable.
 Additional requirements could be forthcoming based on further recommendations by regulatory agencies investigating the Macondo incident, as well as restructuring within the Department of the Interior and the Bureau of Ocean Energy Management, Regulation and Enforcement ("BOEMRE").
-Diamond Offshore is not able to predict the likelihood, nature or extent of additional rulemaking, nor is Diamond Offshore able to predict when the BOEMRE will issue drilling permits to Diamond Offshore's customers.
+Diamond Offshore's customers.
 Diamond Offshore is not able to predict the future impact of these events on its operations.
-Even with the drilling ban lifted, requirements regarding certain deepwater drilling activities may remain uncertain until the BOEMRE resumes its regular permitting of those activities.
+Even with the drilling bernitis to Diamond Offshore's customers.
+Diamond Offshore is not able to predict the future impact of these events on its operations.
+Even with the drilling bernitis to Di